 Every design-build contractor is going to have a slightly different design-build contract, but there are always several different factors that will likely stay the same.

 First off, almost all design-build contracts are going to include an overview of the work that will be accomplished throughout the project.
 Some projects may be more strenuous, and others may be more relaxed, but in both cases, it’s essential to have a good understanding of what work will be completed and what the timeline will be.

-The contracts will often be legally binding when it comes to payment and timeline.
+The contracts will often be legally binding when it comes to payment, timeline, and deliverables.
 If you fail to pay, the contractor will almost always have the right to stop the project until you do choose to pay.
 Beyond that, design-build contracts will look similar to most other contracting and construction contracts.
 Here’s what you can expect to be included in the project.